Contents

 Here Geralt is, once again, featured as the main character in the book.
 The reason why you should read it between the two short stories mentioned above is that it literally takes place right after The Last Wish ended.
 Geralt has left Yennefer, is on his own, and he’s trying to find his place in the world.
 So, on some new adventures he goes.

 Since the Witcher book series has long ended, readers wanted to be thrown once again into the Witcher universe.
-With this new book – although not a sequel, the long-time supporters have gotten once again a taste of Geralt and his adventures.
+With this new book – although not a sequel, the long-time supporters have again gotten a taste of Geralt and his adventures.

 Yennefer does enter this book as well, but she’s more a character working in the shadow than a real protagonist.
 After all, this IS Geralt’s story.